justinjiajia/bigdata_lab/hadoop_EMR.md

 [RMCommunicator Allocator] org.apache.hadoop.mapreduce.v2.app.rm.RMContainerAllocator: Reduce slow start threshold not met. completedMapsForReduceSlowstart 1
 ```

-- RMCommunicator Allocator: The component responsible for resource allocation and communication with the ResourceManager.
+- **RMCommunicator Allocator**: the component responsible for resource allocation and communication with the ResourceManager.
 - `PendingReds:2`: There are 2 reduce tasks pending.
 - `ScheduledMaps:16`: There are 16 map tasks scheduled.
-- ScheduledReds: 0: There are no reduce tasks scheduled yet.
+- `ScheduledReds:0`: There are no reduce tasks scheduled yet.
-- AssignedMaps: 0: No map tasks have been assigned to containers yet.
+- `AssignedMaps:0`: No map tasks have been assigned to containers yet.
-- AssignedReds: 0: No reduce tasks have been assigned to containers yet.
+- `AssignedReds:0`: No reduce tasks have been assigned to containers yet.
-- CompletedMaps: 0: No map tasks have been completed yet.
+- `CompletedMaps:0`: No map tasks have been completed yet.
-- CompletedReds: 0: No reduce tasks have been completed yet.
+- `CompletedReds:0`: No reduce tasks have been completed yet.
-- ContAlloc: 0: No containers have been allocated yet.
+- `ContAlloc:0`: No containers have been allocated yet.
 - ContRel: 0: No containers have been released yet.
 - HostLocal: 0: No tasks have been assigned to containers on the same node as the data.
 - RackLocal: 0: No tasks have been assigned to containers on the same rack as the data.